aijaz/blog/content/posts/2012/03/2012-03-29-running-out-of-power-at-the-grand-canyon.markdown

----
 title: "Running Out Of Power At The Grand Canyon"
 date: 2012-03-29 17:41
 comments: false
-Category:
-- Photography
+Category: Photography
-tags:
-- Cameras
-- Battery
-- Backups
-- Flash
----
+Tags: Cameras, Battery, Backups, Flash

 I'm currently in the last 48 hours of my first ever visit to the Grand Canyon in Arizona.
 Just hours before setting out to see the Canyon for